VSKUMBHANI/Grandstream-GWN/README.md

 # Grandstream-GWN
-Retrieve the GWN APs details using API
+Retrieve the Grandstream (GWN) Access Points details using API